 VicPD also partnered with the Victoria Humane Society Animal Rescue for a “puppy visit” that saw frontline officers able to cuddle with puppies up for adoption while photos featuring the loveably pups were taken.
 This offered officers an opportunity to take a few moments to pause, decompress, and take a short mental health break.
 After images of the officers and the puppies were posted online, all of the puppies were adopted into loving homes.

-Remembrance Day saw Chief Manak and Deputy Chief Laidman lay a wreath of remembrance in VicPD’s Hall of Honour and at the Esquimalt Cenotaph, as we honoured both VicPD veterans and all those who have served to help protect Canada.
+Remembrance Day saw Chief Manak and Sergeant Jonathan Sheldan lay a wreath of remembrance in VicPD’s Hall of Honour as we honoured both VicPD veterans and all those who have served to help protect Canada.

 The holiday season saw a joyful return to in-person parades in both Victoria and Esquimalt.
 The Peninsula Co-op Truck Lights Parade and the Esquimalt Celebration of Lights parade saw VicPD Reserves, volunteers, vehicles, officers, staff and Chief Manak all sharing the holiday spirit with citizens on the streets of the City of Victoria and the Township of Esquimalt.